symfony/symfony-docs/security/csrf.rst

 --------------------------------

-Forms created with the Symfony Form component include CSRF tokens by default and Symfony checks them automatically, so you don't have to anything to be protected against CSRF attacks.
+Forms created with the Symfony Form component include CSRF tokens by default and Symfony checks them automatically, so you don't have to do anything to be protected against CSRF attacks.

 .. _form-csrf-customization: